dhh1128/sivanea.com/doggy.md

 <figure><img alt="" src="http://farm3.staticflickr.com/2152/2199334140_c993dfa174.jpg" width="500" height="334" /><figcaption>Photo credit: sbisson (Flickr)</figcaption></figure>

 And now Rafa realized that he was completely lost.
 He had let the horse wander without paying attention to its course.
 He saw by the position of the sun that they were headed west.
 Maybe that explained his friend's absence.
-But he wasn't really content with that explanation--no--because surely he had been going north when the ride began, and though he had swerved off course, he should still have seen that hill.
+But he wasn't really content with that explanation &mdash; no &mdash; because surely he had been going north when the ride began, and though he had swerved off course, he should still have seen that hill.

 He climbed wearily from the saddle.
 He couldn't stand another minute on horseback.
 He had to walk for a minute, rest his sweaty, aching back.
 He trudged alongside the animal for a few minutes.